 While the disease Maternal and Neonatal Tetanus affects newborns, there are other diseases that can be harsher to pregnant women in poverty, since their bodies work harder to provide health to two individuals.
-Because of lack of healthcare and nutrition, these women can be more susceptible to diseases that could be easily managed in countries with accessible healthcare.
+Because of a lack of healthcare and nutrition, these women can be more susceptible to diseases that could be easily managed in countries with accessible healthcare.
 Here are the top five diseases affecting pregnant women in poverty:

 Due to vaccinations, measles is fairly rare in developed countries.
 However, this is not the case in developing countries.
 While measles is severe to a baby, it can be even worse for women during pregnancy.
 A study from Saudi Arabia found that 80 percent of pregnant women in poverty with measles were hospitalized.
 Measles can infect the fetus and increase the risk of prematurity and miscarriage.